PavanRangani/docs/docs/prd/tasks/tasks.md

 - Instance of Recurring task can not be edited.
 Only Trigger can be edited.

+- `Repeats on` of the trigger can be updated only if any instance of that task is never created.
+If any instance is created, `Repeats On` can not be changed

 - During the Edit of the Trigger, Due date can not be set less than current date.

-- `Repeats on` of the trigger can be updated only if any instance of that task is never opened.
-If any instance is opened, `Repeats On` can not be changed

 - When Dates of the trigger is updated, those changes will be only reflected in upcoming instance of the task.
-It won't be reflected in Open instance of the task (To avoid the cases where open instance can be removed from queue.)
+It won't be reflected in already created instances of the task (To avoid the cases where open instance can be removed from queue.)

-- When Details of the Trigger other than Date is updated, those changes will be reflected in all the instance of the task (Upcoming or Open)
+- When Details of the Trigger other than Date is updated, those changes will be reflected in all the instance of the task (Upcoming or already created)

   > One recurring tasks has two instances.
 One in Open tab and one in Upcoming tab.
 Name of this task is `Task1`.
   >